← Back to Blogs

 Note that indexing enables fast retrieval at query time, but it can take a lot of time to build the index initially.

-Vector databases’ search capabilities can be used in various applications ranging from classical Machine Learning use cases, such as natural language processing, computer vision, and recommender systems, to providing long-term memory to LLMs in modern applications.
+A wide variety of applications use the search capabilities of vector databases.
+They range from classical ML use cases, such as natural language processing (NLP), computer vision, and recommender systems, to providing long-term memory to LLMs in modern applications.

-The most popular use case of vector search engines is naturally for search.
-Because a vector database can help find similar objects, it is predestined for applications where you might want to find similar products, movies, books, songs, etc. That’s why vector search engines are also used in recommendation systems as a restated task of search.
+The most popular use case of vector databases is naturally for search.
+Because a vector search can help find similar objects, it is predestined for applications where you might want to find similar products, movies, books, songs, etc. That’s why they are also used in recommendation systems as a restated search task.

-With the rise of LLMs, vector databases have already been used to enhance modern Generative AI applications.
-You might have already come across the term that vector databases provide LLMs with long-term memory.
+With the rise of LLMs, many modern Generative AI applications use vector databases as an external knowledge source.
+You might have already come across the term that they provide LLMs with long-term memory.
 LLMs are stateless, which means that they immediately forget what you have just discussed if you don’t store this information in, e.g., a vector database and thus provide them with a state.
 This enables LLMs to hold an actual conversation.
-Also, you can store the domain-specific context in a vector database to minimize the LLM from hallucinating.
-Other popular examples of vector databases improving the capabilities of LLMs are question-answering and retrieval-augmented generation.
+Also, you can store additional information in them as part of aretrieval-augmented generation (RAG) pipeline to reduce hallucinations.

 Tool Landscape around Vector Databases